ClickHouse/dbt-clickhouse/README.md

 # Distributed materializations

+WARNING:

+To use distributed materializations correctly you should set **insert_distributed_sync** = 1 or use as prehhook in order to have correct data while SELECT queries.
+Otherwise downstream calculation could be wrong if the distributed insert is not finished in time

 ## Distributed table materialization

-Distributed table created with fillowing steps:
+Distributed table created with following steps:
 1. Creates temp view with sql query to get right structure
 2. Create empty local tables based on view
 3. Create distributed table based on local tables.